One Way Telecom Solutions Collide,

 Thus, implementing a full-blown and efficient solution is simply out of the question.

-It is not really hard to guess that the architecture of the proposed solution, usually, reflects both the size of the budget and the, often, unrealistic deadline.
-As a result, the required changes are made to the new system only, and both systems, the legacy system and the new one, start being run in parallel.
+It is not really hard to guess that usually the architecture of the proposed solution reflects both the size of the budget and the often unrealistic deadline.
+As a result, the required changes are made to the new system only, and both the systems, the legacy system and the new one, start being run in parallel.

 At first, this seems like a viable and cost-effective solution, but then all hell breaks loose in earnest: almost all clients want to receive a single invoice that clearly indicates all their expenses.
 Moreover, they want to be invoiced promptly if they are visiting one of your outlets in person.
-However, it takes your staff relatively too long to switch between the two (or, under certain circumstances, even, several) different systems.
+However, it takes your staff relatively too long to switch between the two (or, under certain circumstances even more) different systems.
 The costs soar.
 Before long, the Telco provider’s business folks start suspecting something’s gone wrong.
 They begin to demand that a single, comprehensive invoice be introduced: we are losing clients and money!

-By the time the above happens, the part of the Telco provider’s IT landscape, associated with Product Catalogs, represents a patchwork of 3-5, or, even, more Product Catalogs, unintegrated between themselves and all developed using different technologies.
+By the time the above happens, the part of the Telco provider’s IT landscape, associated with Product Catalogs, represents a patchwork of 3-5, or even more Product Catalogs that are not integrated with one another and were developed using different technologies.